jimhigson/oboe.js-dissertation/manning.md

 progressively is also known to improve the user perception of application speed.

-A Vote: caching, distribution and security
+A Vote: caching, distribution, and security
 --------------------------------

 We wish to provide a REST service for election results.
 When a client